sjsu-cs133-f25/gamers-steamreviews-games/README.md

 `notebooks/01_explore.ipynb` - Contains exploration of the Steam Reviews Dataset as well as data cleaning and exploratory visualizations.

+`notebooks/02_visual_analytics.ipynb` - Contains in depth visual analysis of the data explored in previous notebooks

 ## Setup Instructions

 1. Clone the Repository